yetmorecode/ghidra-lx-loader/README.md

 ## Features

 * Adds support for LX and LE-style executable formats to Ghidra
+* Can load bound and unbound (like `sb.exe /u`) executables
-* Objects are build with full page-map and fixup (relocation) support
+* Full page-map and fixup (relocation) support
 * MZ and LX image data (headers, loader section, etc.) can be mapped to an overlay
-* Full fixup support for:
+* Full fixup support for all types

-  * 16-bit selector fixups (type 2)
-  * 16:16 pointer fixups (type 3)
-  * 16/32-bit offset fixups (type 5 & 7)
-  * 32-bit self-ref fixups (type 8)
-* Unimplemented fixups (not seen anywhere yet):
-  * byte fixups (type 0)
-  * 16:32 pointer fixups (type 6)
-  * Undefined by spec: type 1 & 4
-* Customizable loader options:
+Various options can be specified when loading a file:

 * Manually override the object base addresses and segment selectors (good for syncing with a debugger / DOSBox)
 * Map image to overlay:
   * Map MZ Header
   * Map LX Header
   * Map LX Loader Section
   * Map LX Fixup Section (fully typed!)
   * Map LX Data Section (i.e. the unmodified page data)
-  * Log fixup statistics / Log individual fixup types
 * Create labels for each fixup in memory
 * Create labels for each page beginning in memory
+* Log fixup statistics / Log individual fixup types

 ![Options](data/options.png)